Formal Verification of a Distributed Dynamic Reconfiguration Protocol: TLAPS Proofs

-Cases (\ref{eq:ind:initiation}) and (\ref{eq:ind:consecution}) of Lemma \ref{lemma:ind-is-inductive-inv} represent, respectively, initiation and consecution.
+To establish that $MRRInd$ is an inductive invariant, we must prove that $MRRInd$ satisfies both the initiation (\ref{eq:initiation}) and consecution (\ref{eq:consecution}) conditions for \textit{MongoRaftReconfig}, as described in Section \ref{sec:inductive-invariant}.
+This is captured in Lemma \ref{lemma:ind-is-inductive-inv}. \begin{lemma}[$MRRInd$ is an inductive invariant] \end{lemma} Cases (\ref{eq:ind:initiation}) and (\ref{eq:ind:consecution}) of Lemma \ref{lemma:ind-is-inductive-inv} represent, respectively, initiation and consecution.
 The initiation case of Lemma \ref{lemma:ind-is-inductive-inv} follows in a straightforward manner from the definitions of $MRRInit$ and $MRRInd$.
 Proving the consecution case of Lemma \ref{lemma:ind-is-inductive-inv}, however, is the most difficult and time consuming aspect of the verification efforts presented in this paper.
-At a high level, this proof consists of showing that, assuming $MRRInd$ holds in a current sate, every transition of the protocol upholds $MRRInd$ in the next state.
-To break this verification problem into smaller steps, we decompose the proof first by each conjunct of the inductive invariant $MRRInd$, and then we decompose by each protocol transition.
+At a high level, this proof consists of showing that, assuming $MRRInd$ holds in a current state, every transition of the protocol upholds $MRRInd$ in the next state.
+To break this verification problem into smaller steps, we decompose the proof first by each conjunct of $MRRInd$, and then we decompose by each protocol transition.

 Specifically, consider the definition of $MRRInd$, which is composed of 20 conjuncts (as shown in Figure \ref{fig:inductive-invariant}):

 Our first decomposition step breaks down case (\ref{eq:ind:consecution}) of Lemma \ref{lemma:ind-is-inductive-inv} into the following, independent proof goals, one for each conjunct of $MRRInd$: